Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Application to COVID-19 vaccine efficacy trials

 The estimated treatment effects on the estimated surrogate index may serve as predictions for the treatment effects on the clinical endpoint (i.e., for the VE).
 We further refer to these estimated treatment effects as the predicted VEs.
-The point estimates for the trial-level correlation suggest that these predictions should be accurate for the estimated surrogate indices based on adjusted nAb ID50 for trials sampled from the same population as the Moderna, AstraZeneca, Janssen, Novavax, and naive Sanofi trials (i.e., for trials sufficiently ``similar'' to these six).
-To illustrate this, we show the corresponding predicted VEs for the non-naive Sanofi trials in Figure \ref{fig:ma-predictions}.
-These predictions are mainly for illustrative purposes, as the non-naive Sanofi trials are not sufficiently similar to the first six trials because, as mentioned before, the immune response in non-naive subjects differs substantially from that in naive subjects.
+The point estimates for the trial-level correlation suggest that these predictions should be accurate for the estimated surrogate indices based on adjusted nAb ID50 for trials sampled from the same population as the Moderna, AstraZeneca, Janssen, and Novavax trials, and the Sanofi trials of non-naive subjects (i.e., for trials sufficiently ``similar'').
+To illustrate this, we show the corresponding predicted VEs for the Sanofi trials with non-naive subjects in Figure \ref{fig:ma-predictions}.
+These predictions are mainly for illustrative purposes, as the Sanofi non-naive trials are not sufficiently similar to the first six trials because, as mentioned before, the holistic set of immune responses differs substantially from that in naive subjects, caused in part by the fact that naive subjects were only exposed to the SARS-CoV-2 Spike protein (the protein included in the vaccine) whereas non-naive subjects, being infected, were exposed to all of the viral proteins.
 Somewhat surprisingly, the predicted VEs are accurate for the estimated surrogate indices based on the adjusted nAb ID50.
 However, the confidence intervals for the estimated VEs are wide; hence, it is possible that the predicted VEs do not accurately predict the true VEs.